davonjagah/AVA-VIVERA/TRANSACTION_STATUS_README.md

 ### Common Issues

 1. **403 Forbidden Error**
-   - Your IP address is not whitelisted
+   - Check that the merchant ID is correct
-   - Contact your Retail Systems Engineer
+   - Verify the authorization token is valid

 2. **Credentials Not Configured**
-   - Check that all environment variables are set
+   - Check that HUBTEL_MERCHANT_ID is set
-   - Verify credentials are correct
+   - Verify HUBTEL_AUTH_TOKEN is configured

 3. **Timeout Errors**
    - Network connectivity issues